dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Tip:
     The steps described in this section can again also be done with the UI.
 For this purpose follow these steps similar to the one in Module 1:

-> 1. Log on to the OpenShift UI at the URL provided in [Overview section](../)
+    > 1. Log on to the OpenShift UI as the `developer` user

-> 1. Create a project called 'my-test-project', label and description is optional
+    > 1. If you don't have a project, create one called 'my-test-project', label and description is optional

     > 1. In the Overview, next to the project’s name select *Add to project*

     > 1. In the *Browse Catalog* view select *Ruby* from the list of programming languages

     > 1. Select the example app entitled *Rails + PostgreSQL (Persistent)*

     > 1.  (optional) Change the *Volume Capacity* parameter to something greater than 1GiB, e.g. 15 GiB

     > 1. Select *Create* to start deploying the app

     > 1. Select *Continue to Overview* in the confirmation screen

     > 1. Wait for the application deployment to finish and continue below at

 ---